Skip to Content

 If Your Dog’s Nail Won’t Stop Bleeding After 20-30 Minutes

-Most nails will stop bleeding in a few minutes but if the bleeding doesn’t stop after 20-30 minutes, you should contact your veterinarian.
+If the bleeding doesn’t stop after 20-30 minutes, you should contact your veterinarian.

 Some nails that won’t stop bleeding will require a visit to your vet to make sure that it’s not infected.

-A torn or broken nail is an open wound that is constantly coming in direct contact with the dirty ground and the nail can take a few weeks to fully heal and may require pain medication.
+A torn or broken nail is an open wound that is constantly coming in direct contact with the dirty ground and the nail can take a few weeks to heal fully and may require pain medication.

 Any oozing from the nail or nail bed, swollen toes or limping should be seen by a veterinarian.